Ralph Waldo Emerson Memorial House

 Highly recommended bicycle tours explore different themes of Concord's history, such as revolutionary sites, Concord authors or the...

 This is a cheese shop, as it claims, with an excellent selection of imported and local cheese, as well as wine and other specialty food...

 28 Cambridge Turnpike · interesting places nearby

 Ralph Waldo Emerson Memorial House information

-The Ralph Waldo Emerson Memorial House is where the philosopher lived for almost 50 years (1835–82).
+This house is where the philosopher lived for almost 50 years (1835–82).
 Emerson was the paterfamilias of literary Concord, one of the great literary figures of his age and the founding thinker of the Transcendentalist movement.
 The house often hosted his renowned circle of friends and still contains many original furnishings.